Share

 Open-ended schemes give the investor the luxury to exit or redeem the units when they want.
 At times when investors fail to stay invested for the duration agreed upon, exit load discourages premature withdrawals.
 This exit fee also reduced the number of withdrawals from the mutual fund schemes.

 Exit load is charged as a percentage of Net Asset Value (NAV) of the mutual fund units held by investors.
-When an investor is exiting or redeeming the units from a mutual fund scheme, the AMC deducts the exit load from the NAV and credits the remaining amount to the investor’s account.
-Exit load discourages investors from withdrawing their investments frequently.
+When an investor is exiting or redeeming the units from a mutual fund scheme, the AMC deducts it from the NAV and credits the remaining amount to the investor’s account.
+It discourages investors from withdrawing their investments frequently.

 For example, Rs 50,000 is invested in a mutual fund scheme with a 1% exit load for redeeming before one year.
 The NAV at the time of investment is INR 100.
 The investor redeems the units within six month when the NAV of the fund is INR 80.